reshamas/reshamas.github.io/_posts/2021-07-19-data-umbrella-latam-2021-scikit-learn-sprint-report.md

 It's challenging and resource intensive to provide translations in 3 different languages.

+## Adjustments for Next Sprint

 ### Collecting Names
-Important to have a field for "Middle Name" in addition to "First Name" and "Last Name".
+Important to have an optional field for "Middle Name" in addition to "First Name" and "Last Name" in the application form for Latin America region.

-## Adjustments for Next Sprint

-### Reviewing Pull Requests
-Reviewing PRs will also be added on the list of issues that the sprint participants can work on.

-For sprint attendees who have submitted a PR, then can review other contributor's PRs and provide feedback.

-### Video: Reviewing PRs
-Create a video that shows how contributors can review PRs with tips.

-### scikit-learn branch: "master" to "main"
-Include a note that scikit-learn has changed their default branch name from "master" to "main".
-Currently all the videos and documentation refer to "master."

-### Applicant Attrition
-We typically observe 10% no-show rates for this type of online event.
-For this event it was much higher.
-For future sprints, we will do more outreach, aim for more applications so that overall turnout is about 40 attendees.
+### Visual Studio Code
+Explore live pair programming tools.

 ### #DataUmbrella Hashtag
 Reminder to sprint participants to include this hashtag #DataUmbrella on their pull requests so we can track them.

+### Videos
+Videos are outdated.
+Consider if it is helpful to include them in the pre-work.

 ## Sprint Feedback